 Hannah Amaris Roh

 Hi there!
-I’m a South Korean and American writer navigating life in Canada.
-I’ve written mostly about Korean pop culture; my essays and cultural criticism have appeared in the Los Angeles Review of Books and Bitch Media (clips below).* I live in Vancouver, British Columbia, on the traditional, ancestral, and unceded lands of the Musqueam, Squamish, and Tsleil-Waututh Nations.
+I’m a writer and critic navigating life in BC.
+My published writing has mostly covered Korean pop culture, which have appeared in the Los Angeles Review of Books and Bitch Media (clips below).* I was raised in South Korea and the US and now live in Vancouver, on the traditional, ancestral, and unceded lands of the Musqueam, Squamish, and Tsleil-Waututh Nations.
 I’m grateful to be here.

 * Bitch Media has sadly ceased operations in May 2022.
-Although my clips from Bitch are no longer available online, you can reach out to me if you’d like PDF versions of my published work.
+Although my clips from Bitch are no longer available online, you can view the PDF versions below (please excuse the formatting for the hyperlinks within the text).

 “Why Are We Stuck Here: ‘Squid Game,’ Trauma, and Repetition,” lareviewofbooks.org